SreyaReddyN/portfolio/README.md

-# Sakshi Rathi's Portfolio
+# Sreya Reddy's Portfolio

 Welcome!
-I’m Sakshi Rathi, a Data Science graduate from Indiana University Bloomington with a deep passion for solving real-world problems through data.
+I’m Sreya Reddy, a Data Science graduate from Indiana University Bloomington with a deep passion for solving real-world problems through data.
 I specialize in data analytics, visualization, AI, and product growth strategy, and I enjoy building scalable, impactful solutions that drive business outcomes.

 ## About Me